JamStudios/DynamicClient/README.md

 Dynamic Client is a minecraft client that improve's the experience of the player, It has mods that are used for testing anti-cheats of servers to make sure that no one has an unfair advantage

+#### ⚠️ For Creators ⚠️
+If you wan't your mod to be removed please go to here.

 ## Versions
 #### ⚠️ By Download Dynamic Client you agree to the [Terms And Regulations](https://sites.google.com/view/dynamic-client/terms-regulations) ⚠️
 ### Minecraft 1.16.5